 jamie.lentin.co.uk

-OQO Model 01+ and Debian (squeeze)
+OQO Model 01+ & Debian Linux

 It's a very little, full featured PC.